 Encouraging others to join the movement: Did you know not having paid time off to vote can be a major barrier for people voting in person?
 Join us and nonprofits across the country in the #nonprofitstaffvote campaign and offer paid time off to vote.

-Sample Social Media Graphics (right click on each image to save to your device)
+Sample Social Media Graphics (right-click on each image to save it to your device)